khoj-ai/llm-coup/docs/index.md

 Games provide robust toy worlds for evaluating social dynamics that emerge when combinations of agents and humans interact in zero-sum environments.
 Fixing certain incentive structures allows us to measure how different contexts elicit particular behaviors.

 We have chosen Coup because it creates a favorable environment for evaluating capabilities in multi-step planning, opponent modeling, and strategic manipulation.
 Similar to deception games like [Mafia](https://en.wikipedia.org/wiki/Mafia_(party_game)), Coup allows users to bluff and use persuasion to influence public opinion.
 Contrary to Mafia, the game does not _force_ players to defect or lie, but rather leaves it up to them to decide their strategy.
-We will include the full game rules, as they are presented to the models, in the Appendix.
+We provide the full game rules, as they are presented to the models, in the Appendix.

 Mafia and [One Night Ultimate Werewolf](https://en.wikipedia.org/wiki/Ultimate_Werewolf) provide insight into LLMs' capabilties in coordination amongst each other in multi-agent systems.
 We've focused on Coup to start with, as it creates a simpler harness specifically for deception.
 We also considered Poker, but opted for a game that is less sensitive to initial conditions.